First cabinet of Donald Trump: Failed nomination of Andy Puzder

-On December 8, 2016, Andy Puzder, then CEO of CKE Restaurants, was officially selected to be the Secretary of Labor.
+President-elect Trump officially announced the selection of Andy Puzder, then CEO of CKE Restaurants as the Secretary of Labor on December 8, 2016.
 The Health, Education, Labor, and Pensions committee (HELP) delayed Puzder's hearing five times due to missing paperwork from the Office of Government Ethics.
 It was revealed that before the nomination Puzder employed a housekeeper who was not authorized to work in the U.S. Puzder failed to pay employer taxes.
 Puzder fired the housekeeper and amended his taxes only after his nomination.
 Prior cabinet nominations from the Bush and Clinton administrations with undocumented housekeepers have had to withdraw their nominations.

 On February 8, 2017, the Office of Government Ethics submitted Puzder's ethics paperwork to Congress.
 It was also revealed Puzder's ex-wife Lisa Fierstein appeared in disguise on Oprah Winfrey's talk show in the 1980s.
 In the interview, she alleged Puzder beat her.
 She later recanted.
 Fierstein sent a letter to Congress shortly after his nomination stating, "Andy is not and was not abusive or violent."
 Complying with the HELP committee, the Oprah Winfrey Network produced tapes from the interview for members of the committee to view.
 Four Republican Senators from the HELP committee – Susan Collins, Tim Scott, Johnny Isakson, and Lisa Murkowski – expressed doubt over Puzder's nomination.
 On February 15, a day before his scheduled hearing, Puzder released a statement to the Associated Press officially withdrawing his nomination.

-Alex Acosta
+Alexander Acosta (2017–2019)

-On February 16, 2017, Alex Acosta, dean of the Florida International University College of Law and former Justice Department attorney, was officially selected to be the Secretary of Labor.
-On April 27, 2017, Acosta was confirmed by the Senate in a 60–38 vote.
+On February 16, 2017, Alexander Acosta, dean of the Florida International University College of Law and former Justice Department attorney, was officially selected to be the Secretary of Labor.
+On April 27, 2017, Acosta was confirmed by the Senate in a vote of 60–38.

 Acosta announced his resignation on July 12, 2019, following widespread criticism of his handling of the prosecution of and subsequent plea deal with Jeffrey Epstein when serving as U.S. District Attorney in Florida.
 His deputy, Patrick Pizzella, became acting secretary.